dugemkakek/hlbot-confluence-trader/README.md

 position-cap logic are particularly test-worthy because they're doing arithmetic on fractions and notionals.

----
+***

 ## Project conventions

 ### Commit hygiene

-This is a personal project (no PRs, no reviewers).
 Commit when a logical unit of work is done.
 Format:

 ```
 <area>: <one-line summary>